How to Claim PCP Commission Back in 2026

 Option 2: Complain to your lender now

 Pros: Fastest resolution.
-You are in the priority queue.
+Priority queue.

 Option 3: Use a Claims Management Company (CMC)

-CMCs are already advertising heavily.
-They will handle the process for you, but they charge a fee — typically 25-30% of your compensation.
-On the average £829 payout, that is £200-£250 you would lose.
+CMCs are advertising heavily.
+They charge 25% to 30% of your compensation.
+On the average £829 payout, that is £200 to £250 you lose.

 Pros: They handle everything.